-Trisomy 18 and trisomy 13 are genetic disorders that present a combination of birth defects including severe mental retardation, as well as health problems involving nearly every organ system in the body.
-Unfortunately, 90 percent of babies born with trisomy 18 or 13 die by age 1.
-It is important to note that 5 to 10 percent of babies with trisomy 18 or 13 do survive the first year of life.
-Therefore, these disorders are not universally fatal and, in the absence of any immediate life-threatening problems, accurate predictions of life expectancy are difficult to make.
+Trisomy 18 and trisomy 13 are genetic disorders that include a combination of birth defects.
+This includes severe intellectual disability, as well as health problems involving nearly every organ system in the body.
+Unfortunately, most babies born with trisomy 18 or 13 die by age 1.
+It is important to note that some babies with trisomy 18 or 13 do survive the first year of life.
+Therefore, these disorders are not universally fatal.
+In the absence of any immediate life-threatening problems, accurate predictions of life expectancy are difficult to make.
 There are a few reports of babies with trisomy 18 or 13 surviving to their teens, however, this is unusual.

 Trisomy 18 is also called "Edwards syndrome," named after the physician who first described the disorder.
 Trisomy 13 is called "Patau syndrome," in honor of the physician who first described it.

-Usually each egg and sperm cell contains 23 chromosomes.
-The union of these creates 23 pairs, or 46 total chromosomes at the time of fertilization.
-In this manner, a person receives exactly half of their genetic material from each parent.
-Sometimes, an error occurs when an egg or sperm cell is forming, causing it to have an extra chromosome #18 or #13.
-When this cell contributes the extra chromosome 18 to the embryo, trisomy 18 results.
-When this cell contributes the extra chromosome 13 to the embryo, trisomy 13 results.
-The extra chromosome 18 or 13 can come from either the mother's egg cell or the father's sperm cell.
-The features of trisomy 18 and trisomy 13 result from having this extra chromosome 18 or 13 in each of the body's cells.
+Usually, each egg and sperm cell contains 23 chromosomes (half the normal number i body cells).
+The union of these cells creates 23 matched pairs, or 46 total chromosomes at the time of fertilization.
+In this manner, a person receives exactly half of their genetic material from each biological parent.
+Sometimes, an error occurs when an egg or sperm cell is forming, causing it to have an extra chromosome #18 or #13 inside.
+If this egg or sperm cell contributes that extra chromosome 18 to the embryo, then trisomy 18 results.
+If this egg or sperm cell contributes that extra chromosome 13 to the embryo, then trisomy 13 results.
+The extra chromosome 18 or 13 can come from either the mother or father.
+The features of trisomy 18 and trisomy 13 result from having this extra copy of chromosome 18 or 13 in each of the body's cells.

-Since trisomy 18 and trisomy 13 each have a unique group of characteristics, a physician may be able to determine simply by physical examination whether a baby has trisomy 18 or 13.
+Since trisomy 18 and trisomy 13 each have a unique group of characteristics, a physician may be able to determine whether a baby has trisomy 18 or 13 simply by physical examination.
 To confirm the physical findings, a small blood sample can be taken and the chromosomes can be analyzed to determine the presence of an extra #18 or #13 chromosome.

 Chromosomal abnormalities such as trisomy 18 and 13 can be diagnosed before birth by analyzing cells in the amniotic fluid or from the placenta.
-Fetal ultrasound during pregnancy can also give information about the possibility of trisomy 18 or 13, but ultrasound is not 100 percent accurate, since some babies with trisomy 18 and 13 may look the same on ultrasound as those without the syndrome.
-A chromosome analysis, whether performed on a blood sample, cells from the amniotic fluid, or placenta, is over 99.9 percent accurate.
+Fetal ultrasound during pregnancy can also give information about the possibility of trisomy 18 or 13.
+Ultrasound is not 100 percent accurate, since some babies with trisomy 18 and 13 may look the same on ultrasound as those without the syndrome.
+A chromosome analysis, whether performed on a blood sample, cells from the amniotic fluid, or placenta, is very accurate.

-In general, in each subsequent pregnancy, the chance of having another baby with trisomy 18 or 13 is no greater than 1 percent.
-The risk to have a baby with trisomy 18 or 13 increases slightly with each added year of maternal age.
+In general, for women under 35 years of age, the chance of having another baby with trisomy 18 or 13 depends on several factors.
+The risk to having a baby with trisomy 18 or 13 does increase slightly with each added year of maternal age.

-After birth, the physician usually takes a blood sample from a baby suspected of having trisomy 18 or 13 to perform a chromosomal analysis (called a karyotype).
+After birth, the physician usually takes a blood sample from a baby suspected of having trisomy 18 or 13, to perform a chromosomal analysis (called a karyotype).
 This confirms the physical findings of trisomy 18 or 13 and determines the underlying chromosomal abnormality.
 This information is important in determining the risk in future pregnancies.
-(Translocation and mosaic trisomy 18 and 13 have different recurrence risks).
-The physician may refer parents to a genetic physician or genetic counselor who can explain the results of chromosomal tests in detail, including what the recurrence risks may be in another pregnancy and what tests are available to diagnose chromosome problems before a baby is born.
+(Translocation and mosaic trisomy 18 and 13 have different recurrence risks for future pregnancies).
+The physician may refer parents to a genetic physician or genetic counselor who can explain the results of chromosomal tests in detail.
+This includes what the recurrence risks may be in another pregnancy and what tests are available to diagnose chromosome problems before a baby is born.